neoforged/Documentation/docs/items/consumables.md

 public static final ItemUseAnimation EXAMPLE_ANIMATION = ItemUseAnimation.valueOf("EXAMPLEMOD_ITEM_USE_ANIMATION");
 ```

 From there, we can then start applying the transforms.
-To do this, we must create a new `IClientItemExtensions`, implement our desired methods, and register it via `RegisterClientExtensionsEvent` on the **mod event bus**:
+To do this, we must create a new `IClientItemExtensions`, implement our desired methods, and register it via `RegisterClientExtensionsEvent` on the [**mod event bus**][modbus]:

 ```java
 public class ConsumableClientItemExtensions implements IClientItemExtensions {